holmesse/project-goto-statement/README.md

 Note that the user response is after the colon on each line.

-###Feature05
+### Feature05
-This feature turns Feature02 into a GUI where the input is typed into a field and a button labeled 'Guess' is clicked.
+This feature turns `Feature02` into a GUI where the input is typed into a field and a button labeled `Guess` is clicked.
 If the input is an anagram, the word appears in alphabetical order on the GUI.
 Once all anagrams are entered, the box containing the target word is highlighted in green.
 #### Example
 //add screenshot of GUI before and after end

-###Feature06
+### Feature06
-This feature adds a timer to the GUI constructed from Feature05 with an initial time of 10 seconds per anagram, e.g. - six anagrams means 60 second timer.
+This feature adds a timer to the GUI constructed from `Feature05` with an initial time of 10 seconds per anagram, e.g. - six anagrams means 60 second timer.
 As soo as the program loads, the timer counts down.
 If the user gets all the anagrams before the timer ends, the timer stops and displays the remaining time.
 Conversely, if the timer ends before the user has entered all the anagrams, the 'Guess' button and textfield is disabled, preventing the user from inputing anything.
 #### Example
 //add gifs of GUI timer ending and timer stopping on win

-###Feature07
+### Feature07
-This feature adds a database to Feature06 containing the top 5 scores recorded.
-Using the formula score = (difficulty * 10 - time_remaining) / difficulty, the program determines if the user placed anywhere on the leaderboard and updates the database accordingly, but only if the current winning word is not already in the database with the given difficulty or if it exists but the seconds remaining are larger than what is already in the
+This feature adds a database to `Feature06` containing the top 5 scores recorded.
+Using the formula `score = (difficulty * 10 - time_remaining) / difficulty`, the program determines if the user placed anywhere on the leaderboard and updates the database accordingly, but only if the current winning word is not already in the database with the given difficulty or if it exists but the seconds remaining are larger than what is already in the